Photo provided by King County Executive's Office

 - Stay away from the slide area.
 There may be danger of additional slides.

-- Check for injured and trapped persons near the slide area.
+- Once it's safe, check for injured and trapped persons near the slide area.
 Remember to help neighbors who may require special assistance.

 - Listen to your weather radio and local radio/TV stations for current information.